dudeletslive/Elements/README.md

 No really, this thing's like 20kb...

-Elements is a 'living checklist' of common HTML elements for every project that hooks into your exiting CSS file(s).
+Elements is a 'living checklist' of common HTML elements for every project, that hooks into your exiting CSS file(s).

 The vision I have for elements is to remain simplistic.
 The projects I have seen scratching this itch seem to always evlove into a full blown front-end framework.